Exercise and mental health are more linked than most people realize. Exercise is great for your mind and your body!

 When researchers asked 30 moderately-depressed men and women to walk for 20-40 minutes three times per week, they found that the walkers experienced a more dramatic improvement in depression symptoms than other study participants assigned different treatments.
 There are many other studies with similar results, proving that physical movement lifts the symptoms of depression as well as anxiety and other mood disorders.

-There are two ways that exercise can help relieve or possibly prevent depression:
+There are several ways that exercise can help relieve or possibly prevent depression.
+Exercise:

 The release of endorphins takes effect while you’re exercising, so you have an immediate benefit.
 The release of neurotrophic chemicals is a long-term benefit of combining exercise and mental health that may help keep depression at bay.